-The Express 250 can be installed either as a standalone system, or paired with another Express 250 using a DC connection to more flexibly share load.
+The Express 250 can be installed either as a standalone system or paired with another Express 250 using a DC connection to more flexibly share load.
 The two Power Modules in the base of each charging station can be shared in any combination according to charging need.
 This allows high power output in sites with space constraints.

-To pair two charging stations, all of the following are required:
+To pair two Express 250 charging stations, all of the following are required:

-- Additional conduit, ducting, or armored cable (according to region) correctly installed between the two charging stations for DC conductors and Ethernet wiring - Both stations must have 62.5 kW power enabled (not allowed on stations only enabled for 50 kW) - Both stations must be provisioned for full power back to the panel (not allowed on "power select" stations)
+- Additional conduit, ducting or armoured cable (according to region) correctly installed between the two charging stations for DC conductors and Ethernet wiring. - Both Express 250s must have 62.5-kW power enabled (not allowed on stations only enabled for 50 kW). - Both Express 250s must be provisioned for full power back to the panel (not allowed on "power select" stations).